NativeScript/flutter-example/README.md

 ## Try NativeScript with Flutter

 ```
 ns debug
 ```

+Choose `ios` or `android`.

-Note: To run on Android, be sure you have built the module first, for example --
+To run on Android, be sure you have built the module first:

 ```bash
 cd flutter_views/.android